AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

   - Simplified token refresh to use email only

 ## Next Steps
-1. Update tests to reflect email-only authentication
+1. Update OAuth integration to ensure it works with email-only system
-2. Update OAuth integration to ensure it works with email-only system
+2. Update documentation to reflect the removal of username field
-3. Update documentation to reflect the removal of username field
+3. Review and update email templates
 4. Run full test suite to verify all changes

 ## Recent Changes